abilandz/PH8124/Lecture_7/Lecture_7.md

 **Moving job execution from background to foreground, and vice versa**

 We have already seen how the job execution can be sent to the background by appending the special character ```&``` to the command input.
 A similar functionality can be achieved with the **Bash** built-in command **bg**, only the syntax and typical use cases are slightly different.
 Typically, the command **bg** is used after the job was started in the foreground, but then for one reason or another, we need to regain control over the terminal in order to do something else.
 The trivial solution is to terminate the running job and then restart it later from scratch.
-But there is a more elegant and efficient solution, which amounts to the following two generic steps:
+But there is a more elegant and efficient solution, which amounts to the following two general steps:

 1. Suspend the foreground job with ```Ctrl+Z```
 2. Resume (not restart!) the suspended job in the background with the **bg** command